Transportation Strikes in France 2023

 » The Sacré Coeur is open every day from 6 am to 10.30 pm.
 The entrance is free.

-Montmartre is a good neighborhood to have dinner, we just recommend to avoid the oh-so-touristy restaurants near Sacré Coeur.
-During late spring or in the summer, when the weather is good, you can finish your first day in Paris at one of our favorite rooftop bars in Paris, Terrass Rooftop Bar, admiring the Paris skyline cocktail in hand.
-Alternatively, head to the Moulin Rouge for a night of music, can-can, and lots of bubbles.
-The Moulin Rouge is one of the most iconic cabarets in Paris, which is always full, so you may want to buy your tickets well in advance!
+You can also decide to finish the first day of this 3 days in Paris itinerary in the iconic Moulin Rouge for a night of music, can-can, and lots of bubbles.
+The Moulin Rouge is one of the best cabarets in Paris, and i is always full, so you may want to buy your tickets well in advance!

-When spending only 3 days in Paris, you might have time for only of the two most important museums in the city.
+When spending 3 days in Paris, you might have time for only one of the two most important museums in the city.
 Pick either the Louvre or the Musée d’Orsay, depending on what you want to see.
 We recommend the Louvre Museum.

 » The Louvre Museum opens from Wednesday to Monday from 9 am to 6 am.
 On Wednesdays and Fridays, the Louvre opens until 10 pm.